The school holidays should serve as a welcome respite from a year of home schooling and...read more

-Whether they’ve retired or not yet, many people over the age of 60 are looking for new jobs and career opportunities.
+Whether they’ve retired or not yet, many people are looking for jobs and career opportunities for the over 60s.

-The good news is that jobs for the over 60s are plentiful and employers are increasingly recognising the value that mature workers can bring to their teams and businesses.
+The good news is that jobs for people of these ages are plentiful and employers are increasingly recognising the value that mature workers can bring to their teams and businesses.

 Equality laws mean that it’s illegal for companies not to hire someone for a job purely because of their age, so you should have as much chance of landing a good job as anyone else – if not more, thanks to your life experience and past career.